adilsezer/lithuaningo/docs/terms-of-service.md

 • Not liable for damages arising from service use
 • Our liability limited to amounts paid for services, where applicable

+## 12. Our Intellectual Property

+The Service and its original content (excluding content provided by users), features, and functionality are and will remain the exclusive property of Lithuaningo and its licensors.
+The Service is protected by copyright, trademark, and other laws of both Lithuania and foreign countries.
+Our trademarks and trade dress may not be used in connection with any product or service without the prior written consent of Lithuaningo.
+You are granted a limited, non-exclusive, non-transferable, revocable license to access and use the Service for your personal, non-commercial use.

-## 12. Indemnification
+## 13. Indemnification

-You agree to indemnify Lithuaningo from claims arising from:

-• Your use of the service and content submissions
-• Your violation of these terms or rights of others
-• Misuse of AI services or circumventing usage policies
+You agree to indemnify, defend, and hold harmless Lithuaningo and its affiliates, officers, directors, employees, and agents from and against any and all claims, liabilities, damages, losses, costs, expenses, or fees (including reasonable attorneys' fees) that such parties may incur as a result of or arising from your (or anyone using your account's) violation of these Terms.

+## 14. Termination

+We may terminate or suspend your account and bar access to the Service immediately, without prior notice or liability, under our sole discretion, for any reason whatsoever and without limitation, including but not to a breach of the Terms.

+If you wish to terminate your account, you may simply discontinue using the Service and can request the deletion of your account through the app's profile settings.
+All provisions of the Terms which by their nature should survive termination shall survive termination, including, without limitation, ownership provisions, warranty disclaimers, indemnity, and limitations of liability.

-## 13. Changes to Terms
+## 15. Changes to Terms and Services

-• We may modify these terms at any time with notice
-• Continued use after changes constitutes acceptance
-• Major changes communicated through the app or email
+We may modify these Terms at any time.
+We will provide notice of such changes, for example, by sending an email, providing a notice through the App, or updating the "Last updated" date at the top of these Terms.
+By continuing to use the App, you confirm your acceptance of the revised Terms.
+We encourage you to review the Terms from time to time to ensure you understand the terms and conditions that apply to your use of the Services.

+Furthermore, we reserve the right to modify, suspend, or discontinue, temporarily or permanently, the Services (or any features or parts thereof) with or without notice.
+You agree that we will not be liable for any modification, suspension, or discontinuance of the Services or any part thereof.

-## 14. Governing Law
+## 16. Governing Law and Dispute Resolution

 These Terms are governed by the laws of Lithuania.

-Disputes subject to exclusive jurisdiction of Lithuanian courts.
+Any dispute arising out of or in connection with these Terms, including any question regarding its existence, validity, or termination, shall be referred to and finally resolved by binding arbitration under the laws of Lithuania.
+You agree that any dispute resolution proceedings will be conducted only on an individual basis and not in a class, consolidated, or representative action.
+By entering into these Terms, you and Lithuaningo are each waiving the right to a trial by jury or to participate in a class action.

-## 15. Contact Us
+## 17. Contact Us

 For questions about these terms: